 Hoistway landing doors are available in two types including manual swing and fully automatic sliding doors.
 While swing doors are the most common for residential elevator systems we’ve seen growing interest in fully automatic sliding doors.

-Swing doors are mounted into special frames to maintain proper clearances between the elevator cab and landing.
+Swing doors are mounted into special frames to maintain proper clearance between the elevator cab and the landing.
 These frames are manufactured by elevator companies and will also include a location for an interlock to keep the door closed and locked while the elevator is at other landings.
 This type of system will also allow for the installation of a door panel that can match the other doors in your home.

 Fully automatic sliding door systems are more expensive however they offer several benefits.
 Fully automatic sliding doors are much easier to use for wheelchair access without the need to pull a door open and to the side, then reclose manually.
-Automatic doors also take less floor space since they don’t swing into the landing.
+Automatic doors also take up less floor space since they don’t swing into the landing.
 Also if multiple people use the elevator at different times the doors will automatically close to restore operation after each use.
 This can be very convenient compared to a manual door that can be left open on an opposite floor preventing use from another floor until the door is manually closed.